Vientiane Entry Requirements

 Arrival/Departure Card

-A white form provided on the plane or at the airport.
-Must be completed in full.
-Keep the departure portion safely for exit.
+Distributed on aircraft or available at immigration.
+Must be completed with hotel address in Vientiane and flight details.
+Keep departure portion for exit.

 Tips for Smooth Entry